niwciu/ModbusSniffer/README.md

 Modbus RTU packet sniffer

-Print all packets on bus from either slave or master.
+Print all packets on bus from either slave or master and writes them to a logfile.
 Useful for sniffing packets between two devices to ensure correct operation.

 Simple command line tool that prints results to the terminal.